Polymer/old-docs-site/app/1.0/start/toolbox/set-up.md

 1. Install the LTS version (4.x) of Node.js.
 The current version (6.x) should work, but is not officially supported.
 Versions below LTS are not supported.

-1. If you don't have them installed, install bower and gulp
+1. If you don't have bower installed, install it

         npm install -g bower